AVEVA/CONNECT-data-services-developer-docs/content/communities/delete-a-community.md

 From the `Community Details` page, you can delete a community.
 Deleting a community removes all access to all data in the community from all tenants.
 Deleting a community also removes all users from the community.
 After you delete a community, no users can access it again.

-## Prerequisites to delete a community

-A community can only be deleted by the [community owner](xref:ccRoles#community-administrators-preview).

-## To delete a community

 To delete a community, follow these steps:

 1. In the left pane, select **Data Management** > **Communities**.